Aliuoly/ModularSimulator/examples/simple_irreversible_system/readme.md

 * `B` – lab analyser-style sample with a 900 s sampling period and dead time.
 * `V` – volume sensor with 1% probability of returning a flagged faulty value.

-All sensors produce `TimeValueQualityTriplet` outputs that are historized by the framework.【F:examples/simple_irreversible_system/run_simulation.py†L33-L60】
+All sensors produce `TagData` outputs that are historized by the framework.【F:examples/simple_irreversible_system/run_simulation.py†L33-L60】

 No calculated signals are defined in this example.